ouattararomuald/numbering-plan/README.md

 - [x] Migrates only valid phone numbers.
 - [x] Can add new digits before or after the old phone number.
 We decided to not handle in between insertions.
-- [x] Can only look for digits to replace at the start or the end of old phone numbers.
+- [x] Can only look for digits to replace at the start, or the end of old phone numbers.
 We think this shouldn’t be a problem (generally) but as of now we decided to not handle such cases.
 - [x] It is synchronous.
 This is a choice that will let you pick the any library you want to handle async tasks.

 ## Contributing